 Add Esri–curated services to your organization

-- Sign in to your organization with an account that has privileges to create content.
+- Sign in to your ArcGIS organization with an account that has privileges to create content.

 - On the item's page, click Share.

 This service is a secure URL.
-You must enter valid ArcGIS Online credentials to add it as an item to your organization and use it for analysis in GeoPlanner.
+You must provide valid ArcGIS Online credentials to add it as an item to your organization and use it for analysis in GeoPlanner.

 Weighted overlay in GeoPlanner

-Weighted overlay in GeoPlanner is accessed through the Modeler tool in the Explore options.
-Clicking the Modeler tool displays a drop-down list.
-You can choose to create a new model or load an existing weighted overlay model from the Contents pane into the Modeler widget.
-If you choose to create a new model, a weighted overlay service browser appears.
-This browser contains a list of all weighted overlay services available to you on ArcGIS Online.
+Weighted overlay in GeoPlanner is accessed through the Modeler tool in the Explore tab.
+The Modeler tool drop-down options allow you to create a model or load an existing weighted overlay model from the Contents pane.
+If you choose to create a model, a weighted overlay service browser appears.
+This browser contains a list of all weighted overlay services available to you in your ArcGIS organization.
 These services contain layers that you use to perform weighted overlay analysis.

-- On the application toolbar, click Explore and click Modeler.
+- Click the Explore tab in the app and click Modeler.

 - From the drop-down menu, choose New Model.